The hopes of Earth rest in the courage of a construct who dares to face the frightful overlords of the giant planet!

 Within that circle, however, perspectives shifted as the days went by.
 It became possible to see the tops of some of the other major hills, as Gmezul progressively revealed its eminence to be huger than they.

-From his millennial studies of Earth, Resken drew an analogy with undulating sea-swells frozen in a snapshot taken from tall ship’s deck - only the scale was vastly wrong, and these hills, of course, were solid and still.
-Yet the idea of their movement haunted him.
+From his millennial studies of Earth, Resken drew an analogy with sea-swells frozen in a snapshot taken from tall ship’s deck - only the scale was quite different and these hills, of course, were solid and still.
+Yet the idea of their undulating movement haunted him.
 He became more mentally “jumpy”; his muscles tensed as if in anticipation of a sudden attack.
 Well, why not?
 Was that not a reasonable notion?
 Wasn’t he leading a war party?

 The faces and moods of his army of followers had turned even quieter and more watchful than before, suggesting that their hunches might be not dissimilar to his.
 Though they weren’t yet directing looks of inquiry at him, yet an alarm bell rang in his mind, to awaken him from his previous optimistic trance.
 To his trusting people he had better at least appear to know what he was doing.